-Taking into consideration the indoor access to the lobby, restaurants, and shops; and the access to a kitchen or kitchenette in your room; we think two great choices for Hurricane Season in Disney World would be Animal Kingdom Lodge Villas (note that Kidani Village will give you access to only one restaurant and a gift shop while Jambo House will offer two indoor-access restaurants and a larger gift shop), and Copper Creek Villas in the Main Building at Wilderness Lodge (note that Boulder Ridge Villas and the Copper Creek Cabins are located in external buildings).
+Taking into consideration the indoor access to the lobby, restaurants, and shops; and the access to a kitchen or kitchenette in your room; we think two great choices for Hurricane Season in Disney World would be Animal Kingdom Lodge Villas (note that Kidani Village is currently available and will give you access to one restaurant and a gift shop but Jambo House is currently closed), and Copper Creek Villas in the Main Building at Wilderness Lodge (note that Boulder Ridge Villas and the Copper Creek Cabins are located in external buildings).

 Note that most Deluxe Disney resorts also have high-end suite options in their main buildings that may offer both indoor access to restaurants and the lobby as well as kitchenettes or kitchens.

 While all Disney resort hotels will do their best to keep you safe, fed, and watered during a hurricane or tropical storm moving through Orlando, some will offer a bit more comfort than others!

 Looking for updates on Hurricane Isaias?
 Be sure to check out the following links!